Jervis2049/vite-plugin-crx-mv3/README.md

 ## Notes
 + After starting the project, you need to refresh the page manually for the first time, so that the client and the server can establish a websocket connection.
 + You need to restart the project after modifying manifest.json.
++ The html file needs to be placed outside the src directory.